cmichelenstrofer/.github/CONTRIBUTING.md

   - Follow the [SciML style guide](https://github.com/SciML/SciMLStyle) 😎.
   - Familiarize yourself with the source code, documentation, testing, and CI in the repo, and update the documentation and testing when appropriate.
   - Know that your submissions are understood to be under the same *MIT License* that covers the project.
 Feel free to [contact me](mailto:c.michelen.strofer@gmail.com) if that's a concern.

-The project's repository includes the following two files to assist developers:
+  - Use the following two files to assist you:
-  - `.JuliaFormatter.toml`: Should be used to format the code using [JuliaFormatter](https://domluna.github.io/JuliaFormatter.jl/stable/) before pushing.
+    - `.JuliaFormatter.toml` to format the code using [JuliaFormatter](https://domluna.github.io/JuliaFormatter.jl/stable/) before pushing.
-  - `.project-words.txt`: A list of words that should be ignored by your spellchecker.
+    - `.project-words.txt` as a list of words to be ignored by your spellchecker.

 ## Repo-scpecific Links 🔗
 This document describes the contributing guidelines for all my repos.
 The mentioned resources for a specific repo can be accessed as (replace `<repo>` with the repo's name):